bananapi-dev/BPi/README.md

 We call it Banana Pi.

-With removable SD card, Banana Pi can boot up with your favorite OS such as Lubuntu, Raspbien, Archlinux, openSUSE, ... and Android.
+With removable SD card, Banana Pi can boot up with your favorite OS such as Lubuntu, Raspbien, Archlinux, openSUSE and Android.

-With low-cost and more hardware capabilities of Banana Pi, we hope to foster contributions in educational, industrial and scientific fields from time to come.
+With low-cost and more hardware capabilities of Banana Pi, we hope to foster contributions from educational, industrial and scientific fields.

 *: Raspberry Pi is a registered trademark of the Raspberry Pi Foundation.